gvwilson/thirdbit/fiction/iffy/index.md

 the weight of years in his voice.

 As Doctor Johel turned to open the door,
-Wales turned to face the other two women.
+Wales looked at Iffy.
 "I'm sorry.
 I'm so, so sorry,
 but…"
 He took a deep breath.
-"The world needs you, Iffy.
-This is our last chance to fix everything, and we can't do it without you."
+"This is our last chance to fix everything, and we can't do it without you."

-"What—?"
-Iffy and Aunt Naggie started as two Marines stepped into the room.
+"What—?" she started as two Marines stepped into the room.

 "Citizen Kwan?"
 the first one said,